Miami Heat: Grading Dwyane Wade’s 2017-18 NBA Season [Opinion]

 First and foremost, Wade scored 28 points in the playoffs against the 76ers.
 For a moment, he looked like his old self.
 It was vintage D-Wade and fans loved it.

-He had another game in the playoffs against Philadelphia worth nothing.
+He had another game in the playoffs against Philadelphia worth noting.
 Wade scored 25 points on 10-for-22 shooting in the Heat’s Game 4 loss against the 76ers.
 It wasn’t quite as impressive as his 28-point effort in Game 2, but he still looked a lot like the old Wade.

 Back in the regular season, soon after being re-acquired by the Heat, Wade had another huge game against Philly.
 He dropped 27 points on the 76ers and led Miami to a huge 102-101 victory.
 Wade also electrified the crowd by knocking down the game-winning shot.